Eastern Sierra hikes - 2010

 return to index

-In 2010, Rich & Linda and I camped at French Camp, near Tom's Place, where Bonnie & Jean rented a cabin.
-On the first and third hiking days, we drove south on Hwy 395, losing 2,000 ft on the scenic descent to the Bishop area.
+In August 2010, on maybe our 4th Eastern Sierra trip, Rich & Linda and I camped at French Camp, a half-mile from Tom's Place, where Bonnie & Jean rented a cabin.

 note - on a pc or laptop you can zoom in & and out, but not on a smartphone.

-Walker Burger on highway 395, note 1 from the Mono Lake visitor center the drive south on 395, near Mammoth
+Walker Burger, see note 1 from the Mono Lake visitor center the drive south on 395

-The main trail here is just up the road from Tom's Place, and with a trailhead at 9,500 ft., it only takes 90 minutes of hiking to be in exquisite mountain scenery, in this case a series of lakes surrounded by peaks up to 13,000 ft.
+The trailhead at Mosquito Flat is a 20 minute drive up the road from Tom's Place.
+When you start walking at 9,500 ft., it only takes 90 minutes of hiking to be in amazing mountain scenery, in this case, a series of lakes surrounded by peaks up to 13,000 ft.

-trail to Rock Creek Lakes me & Rich, circa 2010
+trail to Rock Creek Lakes Rich and I, circa 2010 (Mt.
+Abbott behind us)

 Bonnie & Jean Rock Creek Lakes

-The next day we drove south to Bishop again, heading due west to Sabrina Basin.
+The next day we drove south to Bishop again, heading due west from town to Sabrina Basin.

 off to a good start mountain mahogany & Lake Sabrina